h0lg/SubTubular/ReadMe.md

 <b>-f</b> 'captions= ( "beat the devil out" | "happy little *" )' <b>-t</b> 500 <b>-p</b> 30
 </pre>

-will fill his prescription with results like below.
+will fill their prescription with results like below.

 Note how the `captions=(...)` expression excludes matches in title, description or keywords - since those wouldn't help our troubled kids.